IT3049C-Lively-FA23/phaser-week-2-Wilmer19/README.md

 Instructions to this assignment can be found [here](https://uc.instructure.com/courses/1641850/assignments/20048180).

 ## Checklist:
-- [ ] update the assignment checks above to the correct link
+- [X] update the assignment checks above to the correct link
-- [ ] make sure the assignment checks pass
+- [X] make sure the assignment checks pass
-- [ ] fill out the self evaluation and Reflection
+- [X] fill out the self evaluation and Reflection
-- [ ] submit the repository link on Canvas
+- [X] submit the repository link on Canvas

 ## Self-Evaluation:

 how many points out of 20 do you deserve on this assignment:
+I believe I deserve a 20/20 because I followed along with the tutorial and my game is working.
+The only issue I ran into was that the original assets were not available.
+This sparked an idea and I decided to change the theme of the game.
+It's the same concept but now it's a dog playing fetch.
+I changed the background color to green, changed the title to "Fetch" and used spirte images of a dog and tennis ball.

 ## Self-Reflection:
+Even though I created a game using a tutorial, I'm proud that I made it unique.
+The game is very simple but I believe any animal lover would appericiate playing it.

 ### How long it took me to finish this?
+1 hour